strblr/waymark/README.md

 ## Server-side rendering (SSR)

 Waymark supports server-side rendering using `MemoryHistory`.
-The key is to use `MemoryHistory` on the server (initialized with the request URL) and `BrowserHistory` on the client.
+The key is to use `MemoryHistory` on the server (initialized with the request URL) and `BrowserHistory` on the client:

-On the server, create a router with `MemoryHistory` initialized to the request URL:

 ```tsx
 // server.tsx